GravityKit/gravity-forms-zero-spam/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin PHP 7 compatible? =
+= Is this plugin PHP 7 and PHP 8 compatible? =

 Yes.